United Kingdom responses to the COVID-19 pandemic: Design and innovation

 In March 2020, the government asked manufacturers in the UK to help in the production of respiratory devices to help fight COVID-19.
 Innovate UK announced £20 million funding for innovative businesses.
 The Formula One teams and manufacturers based in the UK linked up to form "Project Pitlane".

 A group of engineers from Mercedes and University College London, along with staff from University College Hospital, designed and made a product known as UCL-Ventura breathing aid, which is a continuous positive airway pressure (CPAP) device.
 The Medicines and Healthcare products Regulatory Agency (MHRA) approved the second model of the device.
 The UK Government put an order in for 10,000 devices.
 Mercedes made the drawings for the device available for free to help other countries fight COVID-19.
 On 16 April the MHRA approved the Penlon Prima ESO2, design which was part of the stream known as VentilatorChallengeUK.
 The UK government ordered 15,000 of these devices.
 A consortium of aerospace companies including Airbus, Meggitt, and GKN worked on scaling up production of an existing design.
 In April this design was approved by the MHRA and an order for 15,000 units was placed.
 Other designs by JCB, Dyson and BlueSky were not taken forward.
 Eight other designs had their support ended by the UK government.

 A CPAP device, known as a Covid emergency ventilator, designed by Dr Rhys Thomas, a consultant anaesthetist at Glangwili General Hospital in Carmarthen, was given the go-ahead by the Welsh Government.
 The machine, designed in a few days was used on a patient in mid-March 2020, and subsequently funded by the Welsh Government.
 In early April, it was approved by the MHRA.
 Production is by CR Clarke & Co in Betws, Carmarthenshire.

 Jaguar Land Rover (JLR) produced a reusable visor with the first deliveries just before Easter, and shared the designs to allow wider manufacture.
 The Royal Mint manufactured medical visors for medical staff working during the pandemic.

 Clinical trials

-As of December 2020, clinical trials of five coronavirus vaccine candidates have been conducted in the UK: Oxford-AstraZeneca AZD1222, Imperial College London LNP-nCoVsaRNA, Novavax NVX-CoV2373, Janssen Pharmaceutica Ad26.COV2.S, and Valneva SE VLA2001.
+As of December 2020, clinical trials of five COVID-19 vaccine candidates have been conducted in the UK: Oxford-AstraZeneca AZD1222, Imperial College London LNP-nCoVsaRNA, Novavax NVX-CoV2373, Janssen Pharmaceutica Ad26.COV2.S, and Valneva SE VLA2001.